Clay Matthews III: Personal life

+Matthews and his wife, Casey Noble-Matthews, have three children together: William Clay IV, Madeline Joy, and Colton.
+The Matthews family now resides outside of Nashville, Tennessee.

 For charity, Matthews agreed to model and test a Depend adult incontinence brief under his uniform during the 2012 season to benefit the Jimmy V Foundation.

 Matthews is active in the sports memorabilia circuit; selling exclusive game-used equipment through Fanatics, Inc. and signing autographs exclusively with Waukesha Sportscards in Wisconsin.

-Matthews and his wife Casey built a large estate in the Oaks of Calabasas gated community, it went on sale in 2020 with an asking price close to $30,000,000.
-Matthews and his wife Casey Noble-Matthews have three children together: William Clay IV, Madeline Joy and Colton.
+Matthews and his wife built a large estate in the Oaks of Calabasas gated community, it went on sale in 2020 with an asking price close to $30,000,000.
+Atlanta Hawks star Trae Young purchased the home.

 Non-sports media appearances

-Matthews made an appearance on the February 8, 2011 of WWE Smackdown, when he ran down to the ring to assist in Edge's World Heavyweight Championship match against Dolph Ziggler as a backup referee, as Vickie Guerrero was the original special referee for that match.
+Matthews made an appearance on the February 8, 2011 episode of SmackDown, when he ran down to the ring to assist in Edge's World Heavyweight Championship match against Dolph Ziggler as a backup referee, as Vickie Guerrero was the original special referee for that match.
 Guerrero injured her ankle (kayfabe) after trying to spear Edge, and he won the match and the championship after spearing Ziggler twice, while she was being attended to at ringside for her injury.
 Shortly after the second spear, Matthews ran down to the ring to make the three-count and give Edge the win.
 This episode took place in Green Bay, the same week the Green Bay Packers won the Super Bowl XLV after WWE invited the winning team to the show that is taking place in their hometown.

 Matthews and his former Packers teammates Josh Sitton, David Bakhtiari, T. J. Lang, and Don Barclay had cameo appearances in the film Pitch Perfect 2.
 He also stars in season 1 episode 21 of The Mindy Project, as well as making a cameo in the 2015 film Entourage.
 Also in 2015, Matthews was primarily featured in an online episode for Houzz.
-Matthews aided in the renovation of his brother and sister-in-law’s Cleveland, Ohio home.
+Matthews aided in the renovation of his brother and sister-in-law's Cleveland, Ohio home.
 Matthews would frequently call in to The Dan Patrick Show during the NFL regular season during his playing career.

 In 2018, Matthews was featured along with his wife Casey on Tanked.
-In their aforementioned Calabasas, California estate, an 800 gallon aquarium was installed in his home library, next to his framed uniform worn in Super Bowl XLV.
+In their aforementioned Calabasas, California estate, an 800-gallon aquarium was installed in his home library, next to his framed uniform worn in Super Bowl XLV.

 Main commercial sponsorships for Matthews during his NFL career included: Nike, Gillette, Verizon, Old Spice, Jack Link's Beef Jerky, Campbell Soup Company, Hyundai, Fathead, State Farm (alongside teammates Aaron Rodgers and B. J. Raji) and The Wonderful Company brand pistachios, even with a peanut allergy.